some-natalie/samples/resume.md

 * Deploy Red Hat Satellite 5.7 for production environment (Aug 2015)
 * Designed and built test environment for evaluating SaltStack, Puppet Enterprise, Chef, and Ansible (June 2015)
 * Install and configure Atlassian JIRA, Stash, and Bamboo on CentOS 6 for a local company (Mar 2015)
-* Create and maintain a WordPress site (nanas-recipes.com) hosted on AWS utilizing EC2 and Route53, Google AdSense (Mar 2015)
+* Created, maintained, and decommissioned WordPress sites hosted on AWS utilizing EC2 and Route53, Google AdSense (Mar 2015)
 * Learning JavaScript through nodeschool.io curriculum (Feb 2015)
 * Refurbish, install, and configure CentOS 7 on a Dell PowerEdge server for a local company  (Dec 2014)
-* Redesign website for a Top 100 Amazon [author](sandyraven.com) using Google Apps for Business and Analytics (Nov 2014)
+* Redesign website for a Top 100 Amazon author using Google Apps for Business and Analytics  (Nov 2014)
-* Created onboarding manual for engineers at Kiewit Federal Group  (Oct 2014)
+* Created an onboarding manual for engineers at Kiewit Federal Group  (Oct 2014)
 * Compiled several open source projects for my Fedora desktop that are unavailable in popular repositories  (Sept 2014)
 * Design, furnish, and install a Windows-based small business network.
 Final product included 1 router, 2 switches, 2 wireless access points, 1000’ of CAT5E cable, 1 Windows Server with Active Directory and SQL Server for client software, approximately 10 clients, 2 workgroup printers, industry-specific hardware and software, and all supporting documentation.
 Contract includes 1 year support.
 (Jan 2014)

 **Employment:**
 * Staff technologist at Booz Allen Hamilton (May 2015 - currently employed)
+  * Train developers and engineers on using git for source code version control.
+Train support personnel to help answer questions, troubleshoot common problems with git repositories and integrations.
   * Develop in-house solutions to automate administration tasks using Bash and Python
   * Created test environment and evaluated SaltStack, Puppet Enterprise, Chef, and Ansible for production hosting environment
   * Deployed, configured, and trained staff on Red Hat Satellite, GitHub, GitLab, and SaltStack